 Conclusion: Monitoring and documentation of vital signs to detect hypovolemia and early warning signs of poor outcomes might reduce mortality and is unlikely to increase transmission of EBOV to health workers.

 Remark: 'Vital signs' refer to components of the physical examination that can ascertain volume status (i.e. heart rate, blood pressure, gastro-intestinal fluid loss, urine output, and, in children, capillary refill, skin pinch and tears), as well as mental status, respiratory rate, oxygen saturation and temperature.
-This recommendation does not specify which method should be used to quantify gastro-intestinal losses and urine output (e.g. collection in buckets or catheters).
-This decision should be made by clinicians on a case-by-case basis.42,43
+This recommendation neither specifies which method should be used to quantify gastro-intestinal losses and urine output (e.g. collection in buckets or catheters), nor the threshold for applying specific interventions.
+The panel believed these specific decisions should be made by clinicians exercising their clinical judgement after considering, case-by-case, all context-specific benefits and risks.42,43

 4. We recommend (strong) that provision for serum biochemistry be available, that testing be conducted as deemed desirable by the attending clinicians, that results be charted, and the interventions in response to results be implemented according clinicians' judgment (low confidence).

 Observational study of EVD: In a cohort study of 150 EVD patients in Sierra Leone, serum potassium and acid-base disturbances were associated with increased risk of death:44 3/69 (4%) survivors and 10/28 (36%) non-survivors had a potassium measurement >5.1mmol/L (P<0.001 after adjusting for severe acute kidney injury).
-Low total CO2 (38.8%, n=18), hyponatremia (31.8%, n=113), hypokalemia (19.6%, n=97), and hyperkalemia (13.4%, n=97) were common in patients with EVD; 44 all are independent predictors of mortality.35-39 Although all are surrogate markers for risk of death – mostly from cardiac arrhythmias – reversal of electrolyte derangements may mitigate the risk.
+Low total CO2 (38.8%, n=18), hyponatremia (31.8%, n=113), hypokalemia (19.6%, n=97), and hyperkalemia (13.4%, n=97) were common in patients with EVD; 44 all are independent predictors of mortality.35-39 Although all are surrogate markers for risk of death – mostly from cardiac arrhythmias or brain oedema – reversal of electrolyte derangements may mitigate the risk.

 Low- versus high-income countries: See evidence summary accompanying recommendation 2.
 In the United States and Europe, clinical management systematically included close monitoring and correction of biochemical abnormalities.23